anna-schmid/anna-schmid.github.io/_pages/about.md

   - /about.html
 ---

-I’m a second year PhD Candidate in Climate Economics at the <a href="https://www.vwi.unibe.ch/index_eng.html">Department of Economics</a> and the <a href="https://www.oeschger.unibe.ch">Oeschger Centre for Climate Change Research (OCCR)</a>  at the University of Bern.
+I’m a third year PhD Candidate in Climate and Agricultural Economics at the <a href="https://www.vwi.unibe.ch/index_eng.html">Department of Economics</a> and the <a href="https://www.oeschger.unibe.ch">Oeschger Centre for Climate Change Research (OCCR)</a>  at the University of Bern.

-My main research interests are in agricultural and climate economics with a focus on climate impacts and international environmental agreements.
+My research focuses on assessing the impact of climate change on agricultural production, farmer behaviour, adaptation strategies and international environmental agreements.